Package types

 .

-By default up xpkg build
+By default crossplane xpkg build

 .

-The up xpkg build
+The crossplane xpkg build

 command reference contains all available options.